Best mountain bike brakes 2025

 £200

-Barnoldswick-based brand, Hope is renowned for creating some of the most high-quality and sought-after brakes on the market and its cross-country-going XCR Pro X2 brake is no different.
-Built from CNC-machined alloy, it stands out against its rivals in terms of aesthetics but where it impresses is in its low 199g weight figure.
+The Barnoldswick-based brand, Hope, is renowned for creating some of the most high-quality and sought-after brakes on the market, and its cross-country-going XCR Pro X2 brake is no different.
+Built from CNC-machined alloy, it stands out against its rivals in terms of aesthetics, but where it impresses is in its low 199g weight figure.

 Our tester was won over by the feel the XCR Pro X2 provided and, while it's not as sharp-feeling as others on the market, it packs more than enough power.
 Braking was reliable and after having a small niggle with the lever travel, Hope's aftersales proved to be equally as excellent.